There are a lot of questions related to standard photo print sizes, image size, resolution, pixels, PPI, DPI…

-I’m sure at least once in your life you faced the following situation:
+I’m sure that at least once you faced the following situation:

 Part of the reason has to do with how a printed image is created vs. how a digital image is displayed.
 You need to understand how the print quality has to do with image size and resolution.